tari/taricorp.net/content/post/2016/sax-ng.md

 5280 (the default for http-bind).
 Users behind certain restrictive firewalls can't connect to that port, so we quickly reconfigured our web server to reverse-proxy to http-bind and solve that problem.
-Doing so also means the XMPP server doesn't need its own copy of the server's SSL certificate, which would otherwise require periodic maintenance to give it a freshly-renewed certificate.
+Doing so also means the XMPP server doesn't need its own copy of the server's SSL certificate.

 There are still some pieces of the web site that emit messages containing HTML entities in accordance with the old system.
 The new system.. doesn't emit HTML